Debate over Canadian flag resumes as convoy protests return to Ottawa | CBC News

 "I think that they were bargaining on the idea that being arrested while flying a Canadian flag would look bad before rolling TV cameras," Pass said.

-He says the kind of flag-waving amid protests seen in Canada today is heavily influenced by the U.S., which has a long history of using the flag as a patriotic symbol.
+He says the kind of flag-waving seen at protests in Canada today is heavily influenced by the U.S., which has a long history of using the flag as a patriotic symbol.

 "It looks very much like an American patriotic display … and that's a fairly recent development in Canada," Pass said.